Cambodian–Spanish War: Conflict

 In October of the same year, Ruiz and Veloso found an heir to Satha, his second son Barom Reachea II, who was supported by Laos.
 With their help, the young king invaded Cambodia and was enthroned in May 1597.
 The king granted the Iberians territorial rights over two provinces on the east and west sides of the Mekong River.
 Veloso later secured permission and funds to build a fort, but the situation was still unstable.
 In 1599, he commanded four ships from Manila but two of them were wrecked in a storm.
 The Malay Muslim admiral Laksamana, who opposed the Iberians, took advantage of the situation to provoke an attack on one of their men, Luis Ortiz.
-The Spaniards retaliated by attacking a Malay camp, but Malays, Chams and their allies attacked and slaughtered the Spaniards and Portuguese, including Diogo Veloso.
+The Spaniards retaliated by attacking a Malay camp, but Cambodian, Malays and Chams attacked and slaughtered the Spaniards and Portuguese, including Diogo Veloso.
 Only a few Filipinos and one Spaniard survived the massacre.

 Because of the defeat, the Spanish plan for the Christianization of Cambodia failed.
 Laksamana later had Barom Reachea II executed.
 Cambodia became dominated by the Siamese in July 1599.
+Satha was forced to flee and seek refuge in Lan Xang.